What is a picking list?

 - Item number

 - If necessary, also a precise article description

 Electronic picking list

 Picking is one of the most important tasks in the warehouse.
-The picking list is being replaced more and more by the electronic picking list.
-Different picking methods can be used in order picking.
-The optimal transaction between the picker and the picking method used affects the quality of his work.
+The picking list is increasingly being replaced by the electronic picking list.
+Various picking methods can be used for order picking.
+The optimal transaction between the picker and the picking method used has an impact on the quality of his work.